Brandon Wrongful Death Lawyers

 - Medical and funeral expenses that were paid by the estate.

-Survivors of the deceased victim also have a legal right to sue for additional damages to compensate them for the financial and emotional impact of the death.
+Survivors of the deceased victim also have a legal right to sue for additional damages.
+These are to compensate them for the financial and emotional impact of the death.
 These damages may include:

 - The value of support and services the deceased person provided to the surviving family member(s).